 This latest change signals the biggest shift in the restrictions since they first came into place in January this year.
 As well as changes to the social restrictions, we’re seeing certain social distancing rules scrapped – such as the guidance on hugging – and even lifting of the lockdown travel rules.

 But the changes to how many people can meet up indoors and outside have been some of the most anticipated, since it’s been a long time in lockdown now.

 How many people can meet outside?

-As of March 29 2021, six people from multiple households or a larger group from two households can meet outdoors in a public or private space.
+As of May 17 2021, 30 people from multiple households can meet outside in a public or private space.
 This could be a park, beach or someone’s back garden.

 How many people can meet indoors?